Skip to main content

 Catharine Seddon (Deputy Chair)

-Catharine spent 20 years as a film maker.
-She started as a graduate trainee producer with the BBC and ended up running her own production company making documentaries for the BBC and C4.
+Catharine spent 10 years as BBC film-maker and Series Producer before setting up her own production company making documentaries for the BBC and C4.

 After leaving television, she joined the board of the Human Tissue Authority, where she became Audit Committee Chair and Senior Independent Director (during which time, she also sat on the independent appeals committee of the HFEA.)
 In addition to sitting on the Determinations Panel of the Pensions Regulator, Catharine served as Senior Independent Director of the Legal Services Board, the Gambling Commission and, most recently, the Personal Finance Society.
-Catharine currently sits on the board of the Children and Family Court Advisory and Support Service (CAFCASS) where she chairs the Private Law Improvement Programme.
+Catharine currently sits on the board of the Children and Family Court Advisory and Support Service (CAFCASS) where she chairs the Private Law Improvement Programme and has recently joined the Health and Care Professions Council.
 She also sits on the Disciplinary Committee for the Royal College of Veterinary Surgeons.
-She is a tutor at the Civil Service College and a magistrate; she sits on tribunals in mental health and employment and as a lay assessor on civil cases in the county courts, and has also been appointed to the Health Service Products Appeal Tribunal.
+She is a tutor at the Civil Service College and a magistrate; she sits on tribunals in employment, as a lay assessor on civil cases in the county courts, and as a member of the Health Service Products Appeal Tribunal.
 She is a long-standing trustee of CPotential, a special needs charity.

 Declarations of interest